Puella-Care/totentanz-meta/README.md

 **Q: I found a typo or image error, how do I fix it?**
 A: Open pull request to the corresponding overlay repository.

+**Q: How likely is iOS version?**
+A: Easy if someone manages to make `magiatranslate`-patched version of iOS client app.
+Impossible otherwise.

+**Q: I heard that it was feasible with vanilla `v3.1.9`, is that still true?**
+A: Not anymore.
+Vanilla app now points to the `Capricieux` server.
+See [#12](https://github.com/Puella-Care/totentanz-meta/issues/12) and [#18](https://github.com/Puella-Care/totentanz-meta/pull/18).

+**Q: What is `Capricieux`?**
+A: Separate server in Tokyo designed to strictly separate Archive App from this project.
+See [`Puella-Care/capricieux`](https://github.com/Puella-Care/capricieux) repository.

 **Q: The M-Girl transformation videos are not playing, how to fix?**
 A: Make sure to enable High Quality Videos in Settings -> Manage Data.
 Low Quality Videos are also available, but not recommended.